fwilleke80/com_audioarchive/README.md

 Dynamic range:     80 dB
 ```

-Changing spectrum-generation options does not silently replace existing spectrum images.
-Use **Regenerate all spectral analyses** on the Integrity & Maintenance page to rebuild them.
+Changing waveform or spectrum-generation options does not silently replace existing generated data.
+Use **Regenerate all waveforms** or **Regenerate all spectral analyses** on the Integrity & Maintenance page to queue a complete rebuild through the normal analysis job system.

 The same component configuration is also available through Joomla's Global Configuration.